gabrielprenassi/framework_SUS_NLP/README.md

    Determines the sentiment of each comment based on the classes defined in the input `.txt` file.
 3. **Summarization**
    Automatically generates summaries of the comments within each topic.

+To use the LLaMA models, you must have an access key and add it to `sentiment_analysis/src/llms/token_id.py`.
+You can adapt the prompts to fit your specific use case.

 ### 💭 _Citation_